-Department: Intercultural Studies & Languages Program: Intercultural Studies & Languages Credits: 3
+College of Missions Program: Intercultural Studies & Languages Credits: 3

 In this course, students will research culturally appropriate art forms for communicating the gospel in various cultural contexts.
 Oral communication, storytelling, drama, music, poetry and film will be utilized as students engage in friendship evangelism cross culturally.